The Tab-Indented List Format Explained

-The good news is that such a tool is available here on this website, and you are welcome to use it to check for errors, correct them, and sort your own tab-indented keyword lists.
-You can find it here: Tab Indented List-Sorting and Error-Check Tool.
-There is no charge to use it, but if you find it useful I'd appreciate a mention in your Blog and any online groups that you visit.
+The good news is that such a tool is now available here on this website, and it runs on all recent Windows computers.
+You can use it to check for errors, correct them, and sort your own tab-indented keyword lists.
+Actually, it has a lot of features unique to tab-indented lists.
+You can find it here: Tab-List Tools.

 Keyword List Categories

 If you look at the image below, you will see that some words are surrounded by square brackets.
 These words are called 'Category Words'.
 They are not normally exported in the keyword list when you add keywords to your images, so Category Words are useful to help define a path within your Keyword List that you wouldn't necessarily wish to add to the keywords in the photograph.